What to pack for your Trip to Egypt

 Essential Travel Accessories

 Egyptian Power Adapter: Besides exploring ancient civilizations and pristine beaches, Egypt offers stunning coastlines and some of the world's best scuba diving.
 As you look forward to your trip, don't forget to consider whether you'll need a power adapter.
 This item is at the top of the list if you want to avoid frustrations and is essential because Egypt uses different electrical outlets and voltages from many other countries.
 You will need a suitable adapter or converter.
 Bear in mind that it is your responsibility to ensure the safety and functionality of your electronic devices.
 Egypt typically uses Type C and Type F plugs, and the standard voltage is 220V with a frequency of 50Hz.
 Be sure to check your device's compatibility with these specifications to avoid any issues with the power supply during your trip.
-Be aware that if you are visiting Egypt from the United States, you must purchase an adapter since the US runs at 120V and 60Hz.
+Be aware that if you visit Egypt from the United States, you must purchase an adapter since the US runs at 120V and 60Hz.

 Many people in Egypt dress conservatively, so following a similar style when visiting is respectful.
 While tourists have more flexibility, wearing shorts, dresses, or skirts at least mid-thigh length is generally recommended.
-Please avoid excessive cleavage and transparency.
+Please avoid excessive cleavage and transparencies.

 For Historical Sites and Mosque:

-• Choose breathable fabrics like light-colored cotton linen to stay cool while adhering to local norms.
+- Choose breathable fabrics like light-colored cotton linen to stay cool while adhering to local norms.

-• Light, Loose-Fitting Clothes: To stay cool while respecting local customs, choose breathable fabrics like light-colored cotton linen.
+- Light, Loose-Fitting Clothes: Choose breathable fabrics like light-colored cotton linen to stay cool while respecting local customs.
 Avoid transparency and low-cleavage blouses.

-• Casual Outfit: Pack at least one smart/casual outfit for dining out or visiting upscale venues like the Grand Egyptian Museum.
+- Casual Outfit: Pack at least one smart/casual outfit for dining out or visiting upscale venues like the Grand Egyptian Museum.

-• Footwear should be comfortable for walking, whether sturdy sandals for most sites or closed shoes for more extensive
+- Footwear should be comfortable for walking, whether sturdy sandals for most sites or closed shoes for more extensive

-• walking tours.
+- walking tours.

-• Scarves, and more scarves: I can't emphasize this enough: Scarves are your best friend.
+- Scarves, and more scarves: I can't emphasize this enough: Scarves are your best friend.
 They look great, immerse you in the culture, add instant modesty, and prevent any issues during a visit to any mosque.
 Some Mosques in Cairo offer an abaya for free during your visit, but they are super oversized and, honestly, not fancy enough to take photos in.

 At Hotels, Beach Resorts & Restaurants:

-• Bathing Suit: Yes!
+- Bathing Suit: Yes!
 You can wear a bathing suit in Egypt!
 When staying at a Western resort or hotel in Egypt, you don’t need to be as concerned about modesty.
 However, if you prefer a one-piece over a bikini, we recommend it.
 Always be mindful that men in Egypt are not used to nudity; even among the hotel guests, topless sunbathing, etc, is not permitted; even in the most modern Western hotels, it will be frowned upon and highly discouraged.
-Whether you’re at a resort in Cancun, Dominican Republic, or Cairo, it’s always considered polite to have a suitable bathing suit cover-up when transitioning between the hotel’s interior, restaurants, and pool area.
+Whether at a resort in Cancun, Dominican Republic, or Cairo, it’s always considered polite to have a suitable bathing suit cover-up when transitioning between the hotel’s interior, restaurants, and pool area.
 I'm Not razzing here, and it's common sense.

 Prescribed Medications: Ensure you have enough prescribed medications for your trip (if needed).
 Always remember is better to be safe than sorry!